opendatateam/udata/docs/installation.md

 # Here is you default language
 DEFAULT_LANGUAGE = 'fr'

-# Optionnaly activate some installed plugins
+# Optionally activate some installed plugins
 PLUGINS = (
     'piwik',
 )

-# Optionnaly activate an installed theme
+# Optionally activate an installed theme
 # THEME = 'my-theme'

 # Define where resources are stored and exposed